Manny27nyc/stratos-chain/doc/stchainFAQ.md

    A: All `stratos-chain` commands need to be run in the **working directory**.
 First, check if you started node in the working directory; second, check your `config` folder if you already moved `genesis.json` and `config.toml` here.
 If this error is still there, re-download these two files, change `moniker` in `config.toml` file and move both of them into `config` folder.

-3. Q: Unknown address: account st1xxx does not exist?
+3. Q: Unknown address: account st1xxx... does not exist?

    A: This error happens when:
    * your node has not caught up with the current blockchain height, that is, the synchronization process has not finished yet.
    * your node has no or very small amount of tokens.
 Note that 1Stos=1000,000,000ustos.
-   * your command flag `--chain-id` is incorrect.
+   * the flag `--chain-id` in your command is incorrect.
 The current `chain-id` is shown [on this page](https://big-dipper-test.thestratos.org/) right next to the search bar at the top of the page.

 4. Q: How can I get test tokens and where?